-There may not be much coverage of the DJI Goggles out there, which is really too bad, this VR headset is one of the best drone accessories I’ve ever used.
+Coverage of the DJI Goggles is pretty slim pickings these days , which is really too bad, this VR headset is one of the best drone accessories I’ve ever used.
 We’ve been putting our Googles to use in many different ways.
 We think there is enough here to garner a bang-for-the-buck award, but we’ll let you be the judge.

 There are several aspects to the new DJI Goggles that make them a versatile unit for many uses.
 From the built-in touch pad, built-in speakers, dual 1080p displays and 3.5mm headphone jack, your creativity may be your only limit.

 The display emulates a 216 inch panel at 3 meters in front of you, that’s pretty big.
 Internal sensors add head tracking and the list goes on.